Ballagás: Traditions

 Parents and relatives greet the graduating students with balloons, bouquets, and other gifts, which the students carry as they march.
 During the school ceremony, some members of the class reminisce about memorable moments from the past years, and teachers offer advice for life ahead.

 The students march in columns, holding bouquets and érettségi balloons in one hand while placing the other hand on the shoulder of the person in front of them.
 At the head of each column is the class teacher.

 In the past, the classes would collectively carry the Ballagóláda, a chest where students stored memorabilia from their school years.

-While new songs, such as Húsz év múlva ("20 Years From Now"), have become popular, traditional songs like the folk tune Elindultam szép hazámból are still commonly sung.
+While new songs, such as Húsz év múlva ("20 Years From Now"), have become popular, traditional songs like the folk tune Elindultam szép hazámból ("I have set off from my beautiful homeland") are still commonly sung.

 A modern tradition involves releasing helium balloons together at the end of the event, symbolizing the freedom of adult life and letting go of childhood, and making time capsules.

 There are also regional traditions.
 For example, since 1922, students at the Evangelical Lyceum of Sopron have gone on a hike in the forest wearing their suits, where they drink spring water as part of the celebration.

 The tanárbúcsúztató ("Teachers' Farewell") is typically held on the same day.
 During this event, students deliver speeches and present gifts to their teachers at a banquet to express their gratitude and admiration.
 Following the ceremony, parents often organize a family gathering, which usually takes the form of a celebratory lunch or dinner.

 The Ballagás itself holds symbolic meaning: the graduates bid farewell not only to their school but also to their past lives, marking the end of an era and the beginning of a new chapter.
 Ballagás symbolizes the end of childhood and the transition to adulthood, making it a significant event for both the graduates (during the brief period known as ballagó) and their parents.